malikhan-dev/zenq/README.md

 		fmt.Println(err, " at", i)

-		if i > 3 {    // we expect that the first 3 rows have problems and if we have error on other records we want to cancel cancel()
+		if i > 4 {  // we expect that the first 3 rows have problems and if we have error on other records we want to cancel, please note that headernames is the 1 row cancel()
 		}
 	}